Gyoza – Japanese Pork Potstickers Recipe

 - California roll salad

 - Japanese potato salad

 - Slow-cooker teriyaki chicken

 New to Cheap Recipe Blog?
 Be sure to like my Facebook page to stay up-to-date on the latest cheap recipe posts!

-1 small piece of ginger, peeled and minced
+- 1 small piece of ginger, peeled and grated

-Place about one teaspoon of potsticker filling in the middle of a wonton wrapper.
+- To assemble wontons: Place one heaping teaspoon of potsticker filling in the middle of a wonton wrapper.
 Rub the outer edge of the wonton wrapper with a bit of water.
 Fold the wrapper over and press down on the edges to seal.

 - To cook potstickers: Heat about two tablespoons of oil in a large frying pan.
 Cook over medium-high heat until one side of the potsticker browns.
 Turn and repeat to brown the other side.
 Next, pour about 1/3 cup of water into the pan and immediately place a lid over the pan.
 Reduce heat to medium and cook for approximately 8 minutes.
 Check the center of the potstickers to test for doneness.
 If the potstickers are not fully cooked, add a bit more water and steam for a few more minutes.